How does payment in lieu of notice work in the UK?

 How can Employment Hero help you manage employees better?

 Not only can this save you time and effort, but it can also reduce the risk of errors or omissions that could lead to costly legal disputes.
-So, if you’re looking to streamline your HR processes and manage compliance, it might be worth considering employment software as a helpful tool.
+So, if you’re looking to streamline your HR processes and manage compliance, talk to one of our specialists today.